 Because 2020 was a wild time, I ended up moving into my own place a year later than planned.

 BUT while this wasn’t wonderful (ugh), it was really great in that I was able to purchase apartment staple during Black Friday – and I saved a TON of money.
+I didn’t do this on purpose – for me, it was a bit of luck!

 I’m writing blog posts on everything I’ve bought for each room in my apartment (stay tuned on that info), and looking at prices I realized I saved a LOT of money by shopping Black Friday sales before moving out.